Five Of The Most Unusual Christmas Trees In America

 Ski Tree – Telluride, Colorado

-The Christmas tree in one of America’s top ski destinations comes as no surprise.
+The Christmas tree in one of America’s top ski destinations is no surprise.
 Telluride’s holiday tree is far from the grandest or tallest.
 But instead, it’s made of old snow skis and clearly like no other.
-Set in downtown Telluride, the 17-foot tall Ski Tree brings residents a sense of comfort during this holiday season.
+Set in downtown Telluride, the 17-foot-tall Ski Tree comforts residents during this holiday season.
 Unfortunately, all holiday events have been canceled this year due to COVID-19.
-However winter activities like ice skating remain open and hotels are operating a 50 percent capacity.
+However, winter activities like ice skating remain open, and hotels operate at 50 percent capacity.
 Live webcams of the ski slopes and downtown area are available online through the official tourism site, Visit Telluride.

 Related: Suggested Stops Along Wisconsin’s Great River Road

-The Greater Phoenix area is filled with impressive Christmas trees, particularly at the many luxury resorts.
-But the suburb of Chandler has a unique tree that’s more emblematic of its desert climate.
-An annual holiday tradition since 1957, the Tumbleweed Tree is made of approximately 1,000 native tumbleweeds.
-This unusual tree is also sprayed with white paint and decorated with 1,200 holiday lights.
-Located outside the Chandler Museum, the Tumbleweed Tree can be viewed through January 10.
-Other unique trees are at the Arizona Biltmore, Fairmont Princess and the 70-foot tree at Outlets at Anthem, tallest in Arizona.
+The Greater Phoenix area has impressive Christmas trees, particularly at the many luxury resorts.
+But the suburb of Chandler has an unusual Christmas tree that’s more symbolic of its desert climate.
+An annual holiday tradition since 1957, the Tumbleweed Tree comprises approximately 1,000 native tumbleweeds.
+This remarkable tree is sprayed with white paint and decorated with 1,200 holiday lights.
+The Tumbleweed Tree can be viewed outside the Chandler Museum through January 10.
+Other unique trees are at the Arizona Biltmore, Fairmont Princess, and the 70-foot tree at Outlets at Anthem, the tallest in Arizona.

 Related: Five Places To See Reindeer In America